 Quest offers Wilderness First Aid (WFA) and Wilderness First Responder (WFR) courses throughout the year.
-These courses are contracted with Wilderness Medicine Institute (WMI) – National Outdoor Leadership School (NOLS).
+These courses are contracted with NOLS Wilderness Medicine.
+The NOLS Wilderness Medicine WFA/WFR Recertification course is an introductory level course designed to provide outdoor leaders, guides and rangers an introduction to First Aid and patient care in remote settings.

 Essential for anyone who spends significant time in remote places or who has a professional career in the outdoors, the Wilderness First Responder (WFR) course will prepare you to make difficult medical decisions.
 This course is fast-paced and engaging.
 You’ll spend half your time outside of the classroom doing hands-on skills and realistic scenarios.
 In addition to scenarios, you’ll participate in a full-scale night mock rescue.